By Steve McLinden of Bankrate.com

 3. Sellers: Vet your real estate agent, then follow the agent’s advice

 Sellers lose time and money by hiring poorly.
 Interview several potential agents.
+The role of the estate agent is crucial, so if you are selling then research them very thoroughly and get the absolute best one that you can.
+We recently sold some property in Bristol and used who are easily the best estate agents Bristol has available and they got us a great price and very quickly too, so just shows how that research pays off.
 You’ll want a full-timer who is Web savvy and uses mobile technology, because at least 4 in 5 buyers view their homes first online.
 Your agent should be a proven performer in your submarket and be willing to walk you through the financial aspects of your deal.
 The more the agent knows about schools, commutes and other local details, the better.
 Once vetted, accept your agent’s advice on pricing, marketing and negotiation.

 4. Buyers: Adjust your negotiating expectations.